setms/book/docs/requirements/digest/management.md

 code elements.
 It also links functional requirements to higher-level user requirements, business requirements, business rules, and system requirements.
-Each requirement is one record in a Requirements Management (RM) system.
-Requirements have attributes, like origin, priority, and status.

 When possible, organize requirements into related sets and deliver those sets incrementally.
 Breaking delivery down like this helps in dealing with changes.